El Ajedrecista: Technical description

-Its internal construction was published by H. Vigneron.
+Its internal construction was published by Henri Vigneron.
 The pieces had a metallic mesh at their base, which closed an electric circuit that encoded their position in the board.
 When the black king was moved by hand, an algorithm calculated and performed the next best move for the white player.

 Torres defined two zones for use in his algorithm, the first consisting of the a-, b-, and c-files, and the second consisting of the f-, g-, and h-files.
 The algorithm is as follows: